IsratTasnimEsha/Blockchain-Based-Transaction-App/README.md

 This project is licensed under the MIT License.

 Feel free to customize this README file further based on your project's specific details and requirements.

+## Authors

+- Israt Tasnim Esha
+- Hasibul Hasan Hasib

+*Department of Computer Science and Engineering*
+*Khulna University of Engineering and Technology*